 When the comparator core detects that VIN+ > VIN-, i.e. ABOVE as per the RESULT register, VIN- will switch to VDOWN.
 When VIN+ falls below VIN- again, VIN- will be switched back to VUP.
-By specifying VUP larger than VDOWN, a hysteresis can be generated as illustrated in Hysteresis example where VIN+ starts below VUP on page 124 and Hysteresis example where VIN+ starts above VUP on page 124.
+By specifying VUP larger than VDOWN, a hysteresis can be generated as illustrated in the following figures.